 The Humpback whale season is in fully swing in Hawaii as is the Gray Whale season off the coast of Southern California may you be lucky enough to have one swim by you…

-We began a two week look at Maui, Lanai and Molokai reefs with a visit to Turtle Reef on Maui which is located outside and to the south of the harbor in Lahaina.
-The name of this reef actually refers to a general area of reef on the western side of Maui from just past the harbor in Lahaina to Ukumehama Beach State Park (also know as Thousand Peaks).
-This large area of reef has many dive spots and is relatively shallow with most of the dive under 35 to 40 feet.
+We began a two week look at Maui, Lanai and Molokai reefs with a visit to Turtle Reef on Maui.
+Turtle Reef is located outside and to the south of the harbor in Lahaina.
+Furthermore, the name of this reef actually refers to a general area of reef on the western side of Maui.
+The site runs from just past the harbor in Lahaina to Ukumehama Beach State Park (also know as Thousand Peaks).
+In fact, this large area of reef has many dive spots and is relatively shallow with most of the dive under 35 to 40 feet.
 This is a great spot for chilling and the reef is in very good conditions in most areas.
-This site is popular for refresher dives and for completing the basic dives required for scuba certification.
+In addition, this site is popular for refresher dives and for completing the basic dives required for scuba certification.

-The site can be a bit cloudy if the seas are choppy or you have a large swell, but for the most part visibility is reasonable and it is a good place to see a wide variety of Hawaiian marine life.
+The site can be a bit cloudy if the seas are choppy or you have a large swell, but for the most part visibility is reasonable.
+It is also a good place to see a wide variety of Hawaiian marine life.
 This site can be accessed from boat or shore.
 The trip fro the harbor is just about 10 minutes so an easy ride and a great way to spend an afternoon.

 Up later in the week are dives on Molokini Crater, Lanai, other areas of Maui and Molokai (looking for those Hammerheads).

-If you are an advanced /experienced diver definitely head for Molokai and Fish Rain.
-This is the place for Hammerheads and a beautiful pinnacle that literally “rains” fish as you look for the elusive Hammerhead sharks.
+However, advanced /experienced divers must head for Molokai and Fish Rain.
+This is the place for Hammerheads.
+Fish Rain is a beautiful pinnacle that literally “rains” fish as you look for the elusive Hammerhead sharks.

-On Maui, there are several good places but two of my favorites are Molokini Crater and Mala Pier.
-You can dive Mala Pier as either a boat dive or a shore dive and it is really a great night dive and one of my favorite spots in Hawaii.
-Easy entry (off the boat ramp) and usually great visibility, always sharks and turtles and great for ambient light photography.
+Furthermore, on Maui, there are several good places.
+Two of my favorites are Molokini Crater and Mala Pier.
+You can dive Mala Pier as either a boat dive or a shore dive.
+However, it is really a great night dive.
+In fact, it is one of my favorite spots in Hawaii.
+Easy entry (off the boat ramp) and usually great visibility.
+The site almost always has sharks and turtles.
+Also, it has great ambient light for photography.

-On the Big Island you have to do the Manta Dive.
-Check out the phases of the moon (seriously) before you head out as it seems that the Mantas can be seen more in the waxing and waning phases of the moon.
-You can also check on daily sitings and help determine when it is your best chance at seeing the most Manta Rays.
+On the Big Island, you have to do the Manta Dive.
+Check out the phases of the moon (seriously) before you go.
+It seems that the Mantas can be seen more in the waxing and waning phases of the moon.
+Furthermore, you can also check on daily sightings and help determine when it is your best chance at seeing the most Manta Rays.

 For information on other dive sites go to my Hawaii Dive Sites page.. and visit my website for images of fish from around the world and reviews of other great dive sites.